raspberrypilearning/editor-rocket-launch/en/step_3.md

 <h2 class="c-project-heading--task">A different planet?</h2>

 --- task ---
-Click on the image icon to the left to view the image gallery.
+✅ Click on the image icon to the left to view the image gallery.

 ![Choose a different planet](images/image_gallery.png)

+✅ Change the planet image (optional).
+--- /task ---

 If you want to change the planet image, change `planet.png` in the code to the filename of your chosen planet, for example, `orange_planet.png`.
---- /task ---

 <div class="c-project-code">
 --- code ---